catzcod/ST7789-STM32/README.md

 4. Run a `ST7789_Test()` to exam this driver.
 5. Don't forget to turn the backlight on

-This code has been tested on 240x240 & 170x320 LCD screens.
-You can look into **demo** directory for details.
+This upgraded code has been tested on 240x240 LCD screens.
+You can look into **demo** directory for details from previous developer.

 > DMA is only useful under huge dataflow conditions, e.g: Clear full screen or draw a bitmap.
 > Most MCUs doesn't have a large RAM, so a  framebuffer is "cut" into pieces, e.g: a 240x5 pixel buffer for a 240x240 screen.

+Using full frame buffer of 240*240*2 = 115200 bytes, it takes 112ms to transfer the buffer via SPI in 2 transactions without DMA.
+With DMA 115200 bytes transfer takes 64 ms.

+Functions with "_BUF" are working with the buffer only.
+Other functions (area filling functions) may utilise buffer to speed up data transfers.

+The most convenient way to utilise full frame buffer is to draw into the buffer and display the buffer time to time.

 ## SPI Interface